 Both countries are part of the Commonwealth, so most of our holidays are the same.
 However, our seasons are swapped, which means that summer in Australia is from December to February.

 The holiday season in Australia may not be snowy, but it sure is busy!

-Keep an eye out for Australian school holidays.
+Keep an eye out for the Australian school holidays.
 Their school year is broken up differently than ours here in Canada.
 Try to avoid planning any trips during these periods as prices skyrocket and you’ll be overrun with families.
-If you do want to do a bit of traveling during the holidays, I recommend you book your accommodation well in advance.
+If you do want to do a bit of travelling during the holidays, I recommend you book your accommodation well in advance.

 The great thing about being on a working holiday in Australia is that you can explore the country without going completely broke.

 The even better thing for Canadians working in Australia is that the hourly minimum wage is almost $20!
 This means you can go on quite a few adventures if you budget right.

 And the cherry on top is, for certain positions, your salary will vary depending on the day you’re working.
 For example, you make $20 an hour on a weekday, $22 in the evening, $25 on Saturdays, $30 on Sundays and $45 on public holidays.
 Yes, you’re reading that right, that’s $45 per hour.
 Working over the weekend has never felt so sweet!